 What does a Historic Building Survey include?

-Conducted by a Building Surveyor with in-depth experience of the style and period of your property, a Historic Building Survey includes specific details about the current condition of period building features and the steps you should take in order to maintain them.
+Carried out by a Building Surveyor with in-depth experience of the style and period of your property, a Historic Building Survey comprised specific details about the current condition of period building features and the steps you should take in order to maintain them.
 Examples include advice on how to allow solid walls to “breathe”, the most appropriate way to manage damp patches and how to make repairs that won’t damage the character of the building over time.

-Gowers Surveyors have offices in Cambridge, Peterborough and Stamford, and are happy to hear from customers across the East of England.
-If you would like more information regarding our services, or arrange a Historic Building Survey for a home you are interested in, please don’t hesitate to contact us.
+Gowers Surveyors have offices in Cambridge, Peterborough and Stamford, and are happy to take enquiries from customers across the East of England.
+If you would like more information regarding our services or arrange a Historic Building Survey for a property you are interested in, please don’t hesitate to contact us.
 Give us a call now on 01780 408020, or visit our contact page to get in touch with our expert team.